-Advent is often celebrated with the lighting of an Advent wreath, comprised of one pink and three purple candles.
-Candles are lit progressively each week, with the pink candle being lit on the Third Sunday of Advent.
+Advent is often celebrated with the lighting of an Advent wreath, comprised of one rose and three purple candles.
+Candles are lit progressively each week, with the rose candle being lit on the Third Sunday of Advent.

 We long for your coming, Lord Jesus.
 Our hearts are empty until you fill them with your presence.
 As we prepare to celebrate the feast of your historical coming, fill us with your Spirit so that we may be prepared for your Second Coming, when we will enjoy your presence forever.
 Amen